128technology/docs/docs/initialize_u-iso_other.md

 ---
-title: Initialize Your Device - Other Methods
+title: Initialize Your Device - Advanced Workflows
-sidebar_label: Initialize Your Device - Other Methods
+sidebar_label: Initialize Your Device - Advanced Workflows
 ---

 While the Web Interface is the recommended method of initializing and onboarding your SSR device, there are additional methods to complete the process.